|

 at which they become incompatible with their capitalist integument.

-This integument is burst asunder.
-The knell of capitalist private
+this integument is burst asunder. the knell of capitalist private

-property sounds.
-The expropriators are expropriated.
+property sounds. the expropriators are expropriated.

 |